Teo Cheng Kiat: Sentence

 On 30 June 2000, the trial judge, Judicial Commissioner (JC) Tay Yong Kwang of the High Court decided to sentence 47-year-old Teo Cheng Kiat to a total of 24 years’ imprisonment.

 Explaining why he meted out a 24-year sentence, JC Tay stated that while Teo's plea of guilt saved the court's time and expense, Teo only did so in front of overwhelming amounts of evidence, in contrast to the guilty pleas made in certain cases of crimes that were difficult to prove.
 His capture did not result from a voluntary surrender and remorse, but it was due to his criminal conduct being discovered out of luck and coincidence.
 Hence, the guilty plea carried little weight.
 Although it was his first conviction, Teo has earned it through a dramatical magnitude of his crime.

-JC Tay also stated that the daily misappropriation of money took place in a systematic and sophisticated manner, and under a cleverly-hatched concealment, it took place steadily over a long period of time, which serves as an aggravating factor of the case.
+JC Tay also stated that the daily misappropriation of money took place in a systematic and sophisticated manner, and under a cleverly hatched concealment, it took place steadily over a long period of time, which serves as an aggravating factor of the case.
 The judge also pointed out that even if Teo did commit the first few crimes back in 1987 out of anger towards his employers as what he claimed, this has already became a poor excuse for Teo in his subsequent crimes as these crimes were motivated solely by his increasing greed, and Teo used the criminal proceeds to provide himself an extravagant lifestyle and spent them on expensive goods more than what many honest and law-abiding citizens would earn in their lives.

 For these reasons, JC Tay declared that Teo should be severely punished for what he did, and stated that a lengthy sentence is necessary to make Teo, who became “intoxicated” with greed, to become sober again.
 Hence, JC Tay meted out a six-year prison sentence for each of the ten convicted charges.
 Of these ten prison sentences meted out, four of the terms were to be served consecutively while the remaining six were to be served concurrently.

 In total, Teo was to serve 24 years in prison, with effect from the date of his arrest, though the sentence may possibly be reduced by one-third due to good behaviour.

+Since 2024, Teo was released from prison.